ActuarialIntelligence/KDBADXandLogAnalytics/README.md

 ### Some points on Latency

 Formatted data is always an overhead, serialization, and parsing causes latency, and thus in support of the analytics engine, is best analysed in raw format requiring minimal checks and protocols in the way of interpretation.
-Csv is such a basic format.
-Use KDB where possible to load data into direct memory in structured form for analysis.
+Csv is an example of a basic format.
+Use KDB where possible to load data into direct memory in structured form for processing/analysis(KDB is not only useful in HST).
 Spark is exceptionally optimized in all aspects pertaining to movement and staging of data.
 To give context to this statement, spark is optimized to the point of being capable of transferring petabytes of data in minutes and was built with the intent of dealing with massive amounts of data as is associated with Bureaus such as Weather and Geo-Physics institutions that support the analysis of this data.
 As such, spark is operationally fundamental to any platform looking to scale and, in a manner, conducive for ingestion and processing of data that can head in the direction of petabytes.

 ### The point of this project